Jix0u/Vision-Image-Processing/README.md

 #### Deep Learning Neural Networks used: CNN (Convolutional Neural Networks)
 #### Image Dataset used: MNIST Handwritten Digits Dataset (Modified National Institute of Standards and Technology)

-Stable-Lens: Image Captioning with CLIP and Stablelm Stable Lens is an image captioning model that leverages the power of CLIP and Stablelm.
-This model generates descriptive captions for images by combining visual features extracted using the CLIP encoder with Stablelm's text generation capabilities.

 How it Works
-CLIP Encoding: Stable Lens begins by utilizing the CLIP encoder to extract rich visual features from the input image.
-These features are represented as a CLIP embedding, capturing the essence of the image.

-Mapping Network (MLP): To bridge the gap between the CLIP embedding and Stablelm's text generation capabilities, a Multi-Layer Perceptron (MLP) serves as a mapping network.
-This MLP transforms the CLIP embedding into a vector within the Stablelm tokenizer's latent space.

-Stablelm for Captioning: The output from the mapping network becomes a prefix, which is then fed into Stablelm.
-Stablelm, a powerful language model, takes this prefix and generates a coherent and contextually relevant caption for the given image.

-Sample Generated Captions from COCO Images image
-References
-The idea of using a prefix for image captioning is inspired by the paper ClipCap: CLIP Prefix for Image Captioning.
-Usage
-To get started with Stable-Lens and reproduce the results, open the included Jupyter notebook (Stable-Lens-Image-Captioning.ipynb).

 Model Definition:
 Within the notebook, you'll find the architecture definition for both the CNN and SVM models: